-Machuca tiles are artisanally hand-crafted by our expert Filipino tile makers, trained with century-old techniques that have been passed down from generation to generation.
-Our skilled tile makers meticulously mold, pour, and press our tiles into perfection, turning every handmade Machuca tile into a masterpiece, all since 1903.
+Machuca Tiles are handcrafted by our expert Filipino tile makers—all of whom are trained in the century-old techniques that have been preserved since 1903.
+Our artisans meticulously mold, pour, and press our signature tiles into perfection, turning every handmade Machuca tile into a masterpiece.

-The patterns on our handmade cement tiles come from the handmade steel tile molds that we create.
-These steel tile molds are intricately pieced together using generation-old techniques and modern 21st century materials.
+The patterns on our handmade cement tiles come from steel tile molds that we create ourselves.
+These molds are intricately constructed by hand, using generations-old techniques and modern materials.
 Each steel tile mold takes days to produce but lasts for decades at a time.

 Step 3: Tile making

-At the tile making area, water is added to the prepared pigments.
+At the tile making station, water is added to a mixture of cement and the prepared pigments.
 The handmade steel patterned mold is then carefully placed inside the steel frame casing.
-The colorful liquid cement mixture is then hand-poured into the enclosed shapes of the steel mold that make up our famous patterned tile.
+The colorful liquid cement mixture is then hand-poured into the enclosed shapes of the steel mold to create our famous patterned cement tiles.

-Once all enclosed shapes of the steel tile mold have been poured into, the steel tile mold is removed from the steel frame casing, and the 2nd & 3rd tile layers are added.
-The second layer is made up of dry fine sand, while the third layer, the base, is made up of high-quality Portland cement.
+Once all enclosed shapes of the steel tile mold have been filled, the tile mold is removed from the steel frame casing and further layers are added.
+The second layer is made up of dry fine sand, while the third layer (the base) is made up of high-quality Portland cement.

-After the cement base layer is added and the steel frame casing is sealed, the entire steel frame is pushed underneath our mechanical human-powered tile press.
-Fondly referred to as the barra, the tile press machine is operated using centripetal force, compressing all of the raw materials encased inside the steel casing into one solid piece.
+After the cement base layer is added, the steel frame casing is sealed.
+From here, the entire steel frame is positioned underneath our manual tile press.
+Referred to as the barra (from the Spanish word for rod), the tile press machine uses centripetal force to compress all of the raw materials encased inside the steel casing into one solid cement tile.

-Once the barra has been used and the tile has been compressed, the steel frame casing is removed, and the tile is left to cure for approximately 7 days.
+Once the barra has been used to compress the tile, the steel frame casing is removed and the tile is left to cure for approximately 7 days.
 The cement tile does not undergo firing or baking.
-Once cured, the tile is sent to the quality control team.

-After curing for several days, the tiles are all washed and cleaned before being inspected for quality.
-Any cracks, chipping, discoloration, or erroneous production defects that do not pass quality standards are separated and sent to our rejects stockpile.
-The tiles that pass the quality standard are then either pre-waxed or pre-sealed, before being packaged and released.
+After the tiles have been cured, they are washed and cleaned before being inspected for quality.
+Any cracks, chipping, discoloration, or erroneous production defects that do not pass our strict quality standards are separated and sent to our rejects stockpile.
+The tiles that pass are then either pre-waxed or pre-sealed before being packaged and released.

-All of our handmade cement tiles are manufactured with 100% natural materials, do not contain any lead, are non-flammable, are neither baked nor fired, and are 100% recyclable.
+At Machuca Tile, we embrace the responsibility of eco-friendly and sustainable manufacturing.
+All of our handmade cement tiles are created using 100% natural materials, do not contain any lead, are non-flammable, are neither baked nor fired, and are 100% recyclable.